JTjester07/Cancer-Combat/README.md

 threatening your life.

-Cancer Combat was made in Unity and placed directly into GitHub, and is avaliable on my Itch.io page.
+Cancer Combat was made in Unity and placed directly into GitHub, and is avaliable on my Itch.io page in the "about" section of this repository.

 Cancer Combat was my second game made and my first game jam, and a large dive into several Unity concepts.
 With the help